ONSdigital/Cloudfoundry-Orchestration/cf/README.md

-# Cloudfoundry CLI Helper Scripts
+# Cloudfoundry Deployment Scripts

-Collection of scripts to perform various CF CLI commands.
-Having helper scripts ensures things default to being done in a consistent way.
+A collection of scripts that call the actual deployment scripts.
+These have been written to extract as much of the scripting out of Jenkins as possible.

+## Common files

+- `cloudfoundry-preamble.sh`: Cloudfoundry specific preamble to check various variables

-## Creation scripts
+## Cloudfoundry specific scripts

-- `create-orgs-roles.sh`
-	- Creates an organisation and assigns OrgManager roles to the listed users

-- `create-quota.sh`
+- `backup_cloudfoundry.sh`: backup Cloudfoundry
-	- Creates a quota, by default it creates a 'default' quota

-- `create-users.sh`
+- `delete_cloudfoundry.sh`: delete Cloudfoundry
-	- Creates the listed users.
-	- This script is to be used if ActiveDirectory is not available and UAA doesn't have its signup feature enabled
+- `deploy_cloudfoundry.sh`: deploy Cloudfoundry onto existing infrastructure
+- `restore_cloudfoundry.sh`: restore Cloudfoundry from an S3 backup